jethrocarr/puppet-roadwarrior/README.md

 # But I don't use Puppet!
 How can I use this?

-If you want to use a different configuration manager (eg Ansible or Chef), you'll have to port this module across, I can't help you wish that.
+If you want to use a different configuration manager (eg Ansible or Chef), you'll have to port this module across, I can't help you with that.

-However if you just want to run it like a dumb script since you don't use any configuration manage, you can do so by installing Puppet, installing the module and then running your config directly from a file.
+However if you just want to run it like a dumb script since you don't use any configuration manager, you can do so by installing Puppet, installing the module and then running your config directly from a file.

 The following is an example of how to do this: